alvaro4356/FibonacciAPIRest/README.md

 # FibonacciAPIRest
 Challenge where build a Fibonacci Api Rest.
-The http method used is Get, due to more simple to implement than other methods.
+The http method used is GET, due to more simple to implement than other methods.
 It was used the languague "C#" because I am more acquainted with it.
 It was chosen Asp.NetCore because is more desgined to work with different API Webs than with other platforms.
 The IDE used was Microsoft Visual Studio, due to is required